 You are welcome to visit the department to find out more about our programs.
-The next department informational session is in October (date/time TBD).
+The next department informational session is on Monday April 7th 2014 noon to 1:00pm (the last session for the spring: May 5th).
 We are located in room 150 of the Walter Schroeder Health and Education Complex, 561 N. 15th Street.
-Click here for a campus map We are building No. 29.
+Click here for a campus map We are building number 29.
 Please contact Coreen via e-mail or (414) 288-5790 to let us know you are interested in visiting or would like someone to contact you.

 Marquette's Graduate School also holds open houses.
-The next one is from 5 p.m. to 7 p.m., November, 2013.
+The next date/time has not been determined.
 Campus tours will take place at 4 p.m.
 Meet in the Alumni Memorial Union.
 For more information and to RSVP, please visit the Graduate School Web site.